-Just because you've found a decorator whose style you like it doesn't necessarily mean you should hire him or her.
+Just because you've found a decorator whose style you like it doesn't necessarily mean you should hire them.
 Working with a decorator is very personal, and it's important that your personalities mesh and that you can work comfortably together.
 After all, this is someone who is helping to adorn the space you live in with your loved ones.
 They have to get to know you, how you live, and how you use your home.
 In many cases they become privy to very personal elements of your life.
-You'll also likely be spending a lot of time with this person, visiting stores and design centres.
+You'll also likely be spending a lot of time with this person, visiting stores and design centers.
 While you don't have to be best friends you do need to be comfortable with each other and be able to develop a good working relationship.
 If you interview someone and and things don't feel quite right, move on to the next person.

 Create a Vision Board

 Determining your style and downloading it to your decorator is made easier with the help of a vision board.
 This can be a physical collection of items such as magazine tear outs, photographs, fabrics, wallpaper samples, etc., or it can be done online with a Pinterest board or other similar tool.
 The idea here is to collect inspiration and figure out what types of items you'd like to have in your home.
 This includes colors, patterns, textures, types of furniture, furniture layouts, and so on.
 Your decorator will help you to figure out how to incorporate the things you love in a way that's pleasing to the eye, and he or she will help you filter out the things that might not work as well.
-Delivering this vision board to your decorator will also help him or her to get a picture of what you like, and they will draw inspiration from it.
+Delivering this vision board to your decorator will also help them to get a picture of what you like, and they will draw inspiration from it.

 Decide What Items Are Important to You

 Before you get started working with a designer or decorator you need to know what items are important to you.
 Everyone has something they can't part with, whether it's an old family heirloom, a treasured piece of art or furniture, or even a silly souvenir.
 Go through your house an do an inventory of what pieces you want to incorporate into your new space.
-When you consult with your decorator make sure he or she knows what's important so they can work with it.
+When you consult with your decorator make sure they know what's important so they can work with it.
 In some cases a special, treasured item will become the inspiration piece for the entire space.
 At the same time it's also important to recognize what you can live without.
 We all tend to hang on to things for sentimental reasons that we probably don't need to.
 Be prepared to part with some things that don't work in your new space.
 Be reasonable and trust your decorator's opinion when it comes to things you may be holding on to that would be better off being donated or recycled.